mfilipiec/tinder-for-movies/README.md

 Just a simple React app like Tinder but for movies.
 Created as a task for Frontend Developer at Pragmatic Coders.

+You can see the app in action here: https://filipiec.github.io/tinder-for-movies/

 ## Tech Stack

 - React